tillahoffmann/wastewater-catchment-areas/README.md

 ## 🏁 Just give me the dataset

-If you are interested in the consolidated dataset of wastewater catchment areas rather than reproducing the analysis, you can download it [here](https://gist.githubusercontent.com/tillahoffmann/fc12349c02950e43a9edefe5907eb62c/raw/catchments_consolidated.zip) ([Shapefile](https://en.wikipedia.org/wiki/Shapefile) format).
-More comprehensive results, including the CSV files described below, can be found [here](https://gist.githubusercontent.com/tillahoffmann/fc12349c02950e43a9edefe5907eb62c).
+If you are interested in the consolidated dataset of wastewater catchment areas rather than reproducing the analysis, check out our [releases](https://github.com/tillahoffmann/wastewater-catchment-areas/releases).

 ## 💾 Data